annawchou/fluxible.io/docs/tutorials/routing.md

  8. We render the `AppComponent` as a string, and send the result as our response.
-Since the `AppComponent` gets its state from the `ApplicationStore`, the correct page is rendered. _(the `getStore` method provided by the `StoreMixin` knows how to get stores from the provided context.)_
+Since the `AppComponent` gets its state from the `ApplicationStore`, the correct page is rendered. _(the `getStore` method provided by the `FluxibleMixin` knows how to get stores from the provided context.)_

 The application should now be working.
 If we visit `http://localhost:3000/` we'll see our Home page, and if we visit `http://localhost:3000/about` we'll see our